 Key Stage 1 Phonics and Reading

-- Dig deeper into the story Ask your child questions about the story you've just read.
+Dig deeper into the story Ask your child questions about the story you've just read.
 Make the experience interactive by asking questions about the story, the pictures and what they think of the characters.
 Where is the story set?
 What do they think is going to happen next in the story?
 Why?
-These sort of questions develop help the children understand what they are reading.
+These sorts of questions help the children understand what they are reading.